jithinchandrankv/pde4430_cw1/README.md

 ## Task 2:Autonomous navigation to any given coordinate

-In this task , turtle will move to any given position with proper orientation and velocity.
-For that we need to run  "turtlesim_node " and "turtle_automovement.py " in terminalbox.
+In this task , turtle will move to any given position with proper orientation and velocity.For that we need to run  "turtlesim_node " and "turtle_automovement.py " in terminalbox.

-after run thr python file in the terminal,terminal will ask for the X and Y destination coordinate.If the reached to the given position,it will inform "destination reached".
+After run thE python file in the terminal,terminal will ask for the X and Y destination coordinate.If the reached to the given position,it will inform "destination reached".

 ## Task 3:Avoiding wall collision